The 8 Best and Worst Foods for Cholesterol

 Protein-Rich Beans

-Certain kinds of beans can also serve as major sources of protein, making these a good option for vegetarians looking to lower their cholesterol.
+Certain kinds of beans can also serve as major sources of protein, making these a good option for vegetarians looking to support their cholesterol.
 The specific beans you should target include black beans, soybeans, garbanzo beans, and kidney beans.

 Nuts and Seeds